The four times Jurgen Klopp has masterminded victory at Bayern

-Liverpool are the outsiders with Betway to progress on Wednesday night, but we’ve taken a look back at every time Klopp has masterminded a victory at the Allianz Arena to see if there are signs of encouragement for the Reds.
+Liverpool are the outsiders to progress on Wednesday night, but we’ve taken a look back at every time Klopp has masterminded a victory at the Allianz Arena to see if there are signs of encouragement for the Reds.

 Klopp was already well on his way to guiding Dortmund to a first Bundesliga title since 2002, and this result played a major role in cementing their place at the top of the table.

 A frantic opening 20 minutes saw Dortmund take the lead through top scorer Lucas Barrios in the ninth minute, only for Luis Gustazo to equalise shortly afterwards.

 It took the visitors just two minutes to restore the lead through a superb goal from Nuri Sahin, which he celebrated by running into the arms of Klopp, and Mats Hummels wrapped up Dortmund’s first win at Bayern in 20 years with a header on the hour mark.